 Erskine College is a four-year Christian liberal arts college affiliated with the Associate Reformed Presbyterian (ARP) Church.
 Since our founding in 1839, generations of students have found a second home here at Erskine.
 This is more than just a college—it’s a community where students grow in knowledge, faith, and maturity.

 Our students get a high-quality education from a biblical worldview.
 With just over 850 students enrolled in undergraduate studies, Erskine follows a personalized approach to academics and extracurricular activities.
 We don’t believe in settling for a one-size-fits-all college experience.
 We equip our students to Rise Above the Ordinary.

 Where are we?

-Erskine College is located in Due West, a town of 1,200 residents located in historic Abbeville County, South Carolina, an area rich in colonial, Revolutionary War, and Civil War history.
+Erskine College is located in Due West, a town of 1,200 residents located in Abbeville County, South Carolina.
 The town and the college, with a number of antebellum buildings, are listed on the National Register of Historic Places.
-An annual spring festival brings a large number of tourists to share in the cultural and historic heritage of the county.

 Erskine’s spacious 90-acre campus provides both classic and modern facilities.
-The signature towers of the Erskine Building are complemented by a state-of-the-art science facility and a new music and math education complex.
-Centrally located on the campus is the Bowie Arts Center, a modern museum and gallery.
-The Galloway Activities Center contains two gyms, racquetball courts, an aerobics/weight room, a climbing wall, and an athletic training facility.
-The literary societies, as old as the college, are located on campus.
-Students eat at an award-winning cafeteria and in campus cafés.
+The signature towers of the Erskine Building are complemented by a state-of-the-art science facility and a music and math education complex.
+Centrally located on campus is the Bowie Arts Center, a modern gallery and event space.
+The Galloway Activities Center contains two gyms, an aerobics area, a weight room, and an athletic training facility.
+The Literary Societies, as old as the college, are located on campus.
+Students eat in Moffatt Dining Hall, which was renovated in 2019, and in campus cafes.

-Erskine competes on the intercollegiate level as a member of the National Collegiate Athletic Association (NCAA) Division II and as a member of Conference Carolinas.
+We are the Erskine Flying Fleet, a name adopted in 1929 when sportswriter Carter “Scoop” Latimer commented on our football team’s impressive use of a wide-open passing attack.
+Today, Erskine competes on the intercollegiate level in the National Collegiate Athletic Association (NCAA) Division II as a member of Conference Carolinas.